foundata/guidelines/ansible-style-guide.md

 **Reasoning:**

+* Using FQCN prevents ambiguity when multiple collections provide modules with the same name, ensures consistent behavior across different Ansible configurations, and makes dependencies explicit.
+Ansible recommends FQCN as a best practice.
 * Ansible uses `snake_case` for module names and parameters.
 As this convention influences a wide range of playbooks, it is logical to extend it to variable names, even though they are not technically restricted to this format.
 * Names of plugins, roles, and most parts of Ansible must follow Python namespace rules, which disallow certain characters, such as hyphens  (`-`) or dots (`.`).
 See [StackOverflow](https://stackoverflow.com/a/37831973), [Galaxy Issue 775](https://github.com/ansible/galaxy/issues/775), and a [comment from Issue 779](https://github.com/ansible/galaxy/issues/779#issuecomment-401632750) for more information:
   > For that to work, namespaces need to be Python compatible, which means they can’t contain ‘-’.